Achaemenid coinage: Coinage of Southern Asia under the Achaemenid Empire

 Eastern border of the Achaemenid Empire and ancient kingdoms and cities of ancient India (circa 500 BCE).

-The Achaemenid Empire already reached the doors of India during the original expansion of Cyrus the Great, and the Achaemenid conquest of the Indus Valley is dated to circa 515 BC under Darius I. An Achaemenid administration was established in the area.
-The Kabul hoard, also called the Chaman Hazouri hoard, is a coin hoard discovered in the vicinity of Kabul, Afghanistan, containing numerous Achaemenid coins as well as many Greek coins from the 5th and 4th centuries BC.
-The deposit of the hoard is dated to the Achaemenid period, in approximately 380 BC.
+The Achaemenid Empire already reached the doors of India during the original expansion of Cyrus the Great, and the Achaemenid conquest of the Indus Valley is dated to circa 515 under Darius I. An Achaemenid administration was established in the area.
+The Kabul hoard, also called the Chaman Hazouri hoard, is a coin hoard discovered in the vicinity of Kabul, Afghanistan, containing numerous Achaemenid coins as well as many Greek coins from the 5th and 4th centuries.
+The deposit of the hoard is dated to the Achaemenid period, in approximately 380 BCE.
 The hoard also contained many locally produced silver coins, minted by local authorities under Achaemenid rule.
 Several of these issues follow the "western designs" of the facing bull heads, a stag, or Persian column capitals on the obverse, and incuse punch on the reverse.

-According to numismatist Joe Cribb, these finds suggest that the idea of coinage and the use of punch-marked techniques was introduced to India from the Achaemenid Empire during the 4th century BC.
+According to numismatist Joe Cribb, these finds suggest that the idea of coinage and the use of punch-marked techniques was introduced to India from the Achaemenid Empire during the 4th century.
 More Achaemenid coins were also found in Pushkalavati and in Bhir Mound.

 Punch-marked coin minted in the Kabul Valley under Achaemenid administration.
-Circa 500-380 BC, or c.350 BC.
+Circa 500–380, or c.350.

-A siglos found in the Kabul valley, 5th century BC.
+A siglos found in the Kabul valley, 5th century.
 Coins of this type were also found in the Bhir Mound hoard.

 Early punch-marked coins of Gandhara.
 Taxila-Gandhara region.